 You braked, then yelled back and blasted your horn.
-And to me, it sounded like the bell of a boxing match.
+And to me, it sounded like the bell at a boxing match.

 Ding Ding Ding.